PickYourOwn.org

 Fill the jars with beets and onions, leaving 3/4 to 1 inch headspace.
 Pack the jars fairly tightly, but be sure to leave 3/4 inch of space at the TOP of the jar.
 That is called "headspace" and is needed for expansion during heating in the water bath.
 Add 1 teaspoon of salt per quart to the jar, if desired (I don't add salt - you can always add it at the table; it doesn't affect the preserving!)

-Step 9 - Pour boiling cooking liquid into each packed jar
+Step 10 - Pour boiling fresh water into each packed jar

-Use a ladle or pyrex measuring cup to carefully fill each packed jar with fresh hot water, leaving 3/4 to 1-inch headspace.
+Remember the saucepan of boiling water?
+Use a ladle or pyrex measuring cup to carefully fill each packed jar with fresh boiling hot water, leaving 3/4 to 1-inch headspace.
 The beets should be covered and there should still be 3/4 inch of airspace left in the top of each jar.
 Be careful not to burn yourself, (or anyone else - children should be kept back during this step!)
+If you wanted to add the canning salt (optional - only if you like the taste), add it to the cooking liquid and stir, before you pour the liquid into the jars.

 Using the jar tongs, put the jars on the rack in the canner.
 By now the water level has probably boiled down to 3 inches.
 If it is lower than that, add more hot tap water to the canner.
 When all the jars that the canner will hold are in, out on the lid and twist it into place, but leave the weight off (or valve open, if you have that type of pressure canner).